skrenata/phd-thesis-code/README.md

 # phd-thesis-code

+`the scripts are currently being formatted and commented, in order to make them more readily usable.
+This repository will be updated as this progresses, and this sentence will be removed once all files have been uploaded.`

 Archive of R scripts and functions used for data analysis in my PhD thesis, "Dynamics, control and variability of plankton in the Northeast Atlantic and North Sea between 1958-2014".
 This work was developed at the University of Southampton - UK; with funding by CAPES - Brazil.

 This repository is intended as an archive only, and unlikely to change once I finish to upload all of its contents.